lordchiwoo/lordchiwoo/README_ENG.md

 - Vanilla JS / JQuery DOM Manipulation
 - CSS and HTML5 publishing

+## Troubleshooting and collaboration

+>When I got requested for develop features related to accounting(settlement/reconciliation) and statistics in the field, not only implementing the requested items, but also suggesting those features that can be automated using information extracted from the DB.
+Moreover I took the initiative in refactoring codes not only to remove technical debts incurred while adding previous features, but also to improve Data/Code Consistency

+>In the process of migrating the legacy site, while reviewing the code of the juniors, I had not only migrating the code/feature, but also tried to improve the existing structure and led the refactoring to facilitate better performance/readability/maintenance.

+>When designing a 3D CAD program, I got the task of improving the data structure so that the data needed for rendering can be quickly retrieved.
+To understand, discuss and improve the rendering logic and the minimum required data, I had long and persistent discussion with the 3D engineer to analyzed the requirements and conducted R&D.

+>When developing a new WMS system, I had meetings with the DHL 3PL (office workers and warehouse personnel) to organize the business requirements.
+I draw directions that can be improved using the program while receiving/releasing goods, and reinforce the planning while discussing how much would it be better if a feature is added.

 ## Careers
 **Tour Marketing Korea Inc.** `2018.09 ~ Current`  Senior Developer in IT Management Team
 + Migrating/Developing Website for Cruise/Rentcar for Oversea Reservation